itsericchau/tic-tac-toe/readme.md

-Play the game here!: https://chunchau.github.io/tic-tac-toe/
+Play the game here!: [https://itsericchau.github.io/tic-tac-toe/] https://itsericchau.github.io/tic-tac-toe/

 # Tic Tac Toe
-## A Blues Clues theme tic-tac-toe.
+## A Blues Clues theme tic-tac-toe app
 Try to win the game by getting three in a row on a 3x3 grid between 2 human players